JcaPetri/Apollo-System-MySql/README.md

 					DateTimeStamp		--> The DateTimeStamp is the datetime UTC of the last modification.
 					TableHistory		-->	The TableHistory contain then change history of each column.
 	 		The table operation:
-				After you select the table and the field you need to define this two fields:
+				After you select the EntityStructure (FieldIDn + EntityIDn + MicroserviceIDn) you need to define this two fields:
 					DefaultVersionIDn	--> The DefaultVersionIDn is the IDNum of the DefaultVersion, defined in the SysBaseElement_Tbl.
-					FieldDefaultValue	--> The FieldDefaultValue is a value that must be the same type of the field defined in the SysEntityStructure_Tbl.
+					FieldDefaultValue	--> The FieldDefaultValue is a value that must be the same DataType of the field defined in the SysEntityStructures_Tbl.
 				You can define more than one version.
 				Example: If you have to import some data from two diferent suppliers, you can define two diferent version.
 						 In the field supplierIDn, you set the specific number of the supplier.